craigtaub/ethereum-dapp-example/README.md

 - 101 ETH, repeat, 102 ETH

         web3.eth.getTransaction("X")
-- gas: 110000. provided by sender (me) of sendTransaction
+- gas: 110000. provided by sender (me) in sendTransaction OR defaults to gasLimit

         web3.eth.getTransactionReceipt("X")
 - costs 2100 to send TX (gasUsed+cumulativeGasUsed)

         web3.fromWei(web3.eth.getTransaction("X").value)
 - Confirm it sent 1 ETH

+#### Many TX on 1 block

+        --blocktime=10
+- sets when it will mine TX's.
+Turns auto-mining on which creates new block (even if no TX).
+- and limit obv.

 ### Smart Contract